sravani150602/traffic-speed-forecasting-lstm-arima/README.md

 #  Traffic Speed Forecasting using ARIMA & LSTM: A Deep Dive into Temporal Intelligence

+##  Problem Statement
+Traffic congestion is a growing challenge in urban areas, leading to increased travel time, fuel consumption, and commuter frustration.
+Forecasting traffic speed is essential for improving traffic management, optimizing signal control, and aiding city planners in building smarter, more efficient transportation systems.

+## What I Did
+In this project, I applied two time series forecasting models — **ARIMA** and **LSTM** — to predict future traffic speeds using historical speed data.
+The process included:
+- Data cleaning and preprocessing
+- Exploratory Data Analysis (EDA)
+- Feature engineering
+- Building and training ARIMA and LSTM models
+- Comparing their performance using error metrics
+-
+  ## Outcome & Insights
+The **LSTM model** significantly outperformed the **ARIMA model** in terms of accuracy, achieving a lower **Root Mean Squared Error (RMSE)**.
+This indicates that LSTM can better capture complex, non-linear traffic patterns — making it a more robust model for real-world forecasting tasks.

 ##  Executive Summary

 In the era of smart cities and autonomous vehicles, forecasting traffic speed accurately is a *mission-critical task*.
 This project is an advanced implementation of **Time Series Forecasting** combining the robustness of statistical modeling with the power of deep learning.
 Leveraging **ARIMA** for interpretability and **LSTM (Long Short-Term Memory networks)** for sequence learning, this pipeline simulates a real-world deployment of predictive modeling on traffic data.

 The notebook simulates a full production-grade machine learning system, from ingesting raw zipped datasets to deploying trained models, complete with rigorous metric evaluation and explainability considerations.

+## Why This Matters
+By accurately forecasting traffic speeds, this project demonstrates the power of machine learning in enabling:
+- Smarter traffic light timing
+- Better route planning and navigation
+- Improved road safety and reduced congestion
+- Data-driven urban planning
 --

 ##  What Makes This Project Stand Out?